 Product Recall Insurance protects your business from the financial costs of performing a voluntary or involuntary product recall.

 When your product poses a threat to the safety of a consumer or is simply prone to error, you will be encouraged to perform a product recall.
 As government and regulatory body guidelines for product safety become more and more stringent, product recalls have become an everyday occurrence.
-If your business is faced with recalling a product, the damage to both your reputation and bottom line can be profound.
-If you’re a smaller business, the hidden costs and fees of such an action can be enough to push you into bankruptcy.
-This is where Product Recall Insurance comes in.
+If your business is faced with recalling a product, the damage to both your reputation and bottom line can be profound—this is where Product Recall Insurance comes in.

 What is Product Recall Insurance?

-Product Recall Insurance protects your business from the financial costs of performing a voluntary or involuntary product recall.
-If your company produces a product that is found to cause bodily injury or property damage to consumers, you may be forced to perform a recall by the relevant regulatory body, or you may decide to issue a voluntary recall.
+Product Recall Insurance protects your business from the first-party financial costs of performing a voluntary or involuntary product recall.
+If your company produces a product that is found to be potentially dangerous to consumers, you may be forced to perform a recall by the relevant regulatory body, or you may decide to issue a voluntary recall.

 Recalling a product is not always as simple as cutting a few checks to disgruntled customers.
 In addition to offering a refund, you may also have to:

-- Pay to ship, store, and dispose of the faulty merchandise
+- Pay to ship, store, dispose of, and replace faulty merchandise

 - Publicize the recall through advertisements on TV or in print